- Written by Kevin Hickey

 - Let go of negativity, starting with your feelings.
 Divorce and major life changes are certainly emotional times and it is only human nature to become negative about these changes, especially if they are not by choice.
 Psychology Today recommends identifying and acknowledging what you are feeling and to make a plan to work through those negative feelings, because “bottled up negative emotions are time bombs.”
 You need to allow your children to do the same and realize that they are going to act out.
 Confront them and discuss that what they are feeling is normal.
 It may be necessary to hire a therapist to help you and your children work through these feelings.

 - Take a break from the immediate divorce worry and take care of yourself.
 Taking time for self-care is very important.
 Doing things that make you feel happy and refreshed like getting a massage, taking your kids bowling, get a manicure and pedicure, go out for ice cream, anything that will let you and your kids escape for a bit.
-Check out this self-care benefits blog.
+Check out a self-care benefits blog.
 Looking at this from a legal perspective, of course, always use common sense, don’t take your kids out of state without consent from your soon-to-be ex and don’t do anything that could hurt your case.

 - Take time to breathe, literally.
 Stopping for a moment or two during the day to close your eyes and do deep breathing will calm the body and mind.
 Slowly inhale while envisioning good and positive things and slowing exhale releasing non-useful toxic energy.
 Practicing this daily will help you tackle stressful situations beyond the divorce.
 A great app to help you is Simple Habit.
 It has many free options available.